 Mental Health First Aid is an 8-hour certiﬁcation course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 This training is speciﬁc to engaging with Adults.
-A Youth training will be oﬀered later in 2018.

 The training gives you the skills you need to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem or experiencing a crisis.
 It takes the fear and hesitation out of starting conversations about mental health and substance use problems by improving understanding and providing an action plan that teaches people to safely and responsibly identify and address a potential mental illness or substance use disorder.